-Monument Lab is led by Artistic Director Paul M. Farber, Chief Curatorial Advisor Ken Lum, and Deputy Curator A. Will Brown, and includes a team of scholars, students, and artists.
+Monument Lab's curatorial team is led by Artistic Director Paul M. Farber and Chief Curatorial Advisor Ken Lum, and includes a team of scholars, students, and artists.
 The 2017 iteration of Monument Lab will build on a successful pilot research and development phase executed undertaken in spring 2015, funded by The Pew Center for Arts & Heritage.
 Conceptualized and led by the same curatorial team, the pilot initial phase included a large installation in the courtyard at City Hall, envisioned by the late artist and University of Pennsylvania professor Terry Adkins.
 More than 35,000 people who traveled through or visited City Hall got to see and interact with the sculpture and thousands more participated in a series of public conversations between local artists, historians, leaders, and thinkers.

-Curatorial Team: Ken Lum, A. Will Brown, Laurie Allen, and Matthew Callinan.
+Curatorial Team: Ken Lum, Laurie Allen, A. Will Brown, Matthew Callinan, Kristen Goldschmidt, Maya Thomas, and Corin Wilson.

 Link to Project Website.